-Manager, Center for Career Planning and Workforce Strategies
+Manager, Center for Career Planning and Workforce Strategies / Class of 2011

-Networking was key for Manny because he was able to leverage his people skills to meet a lot of people who were able to share advice about what he should – and shouldn’t be doing.
+Networking was key for Sepulveda because he was able to meet a lot of people who shared advice about what he should and shouldn’t be doing.

-For those men and women who are preparing to step away from the military and are looking for a smooth transition, Manny offered, “The most important thing to remember when you’re preparing to transition is that no matter where you’re networking or who you seek out for advice, you’re always on an interview.
+For those men and women who are preparing to step away from the military and are looking for a smooth transition, Manny offers, “The most important thing to remember when you’re preparing to transition is that no matter where you’re networking or who you seek out for advice, you’re always on an interview.
 If you treat it like that and maintain a positive attitude, you’ll do a lot of good for yourself.”